 Because my kids are born two weeks apart, I throw a joint birthday party with their friends on a weekend between their two birthdays.
 They get to do something fun with their best friends, cousins, and extended family members, eat pizza and cake, and open lots of gifts.
 While they may insist on having separate parties as they get older, right now, they really seem to enjoy the giant joint event.
 So, I’ll keep doing it for as long as I can get away with it!

 7. Celebrate a Half Birthday Instead

 I haven’t tried this with my kids, but other moms with “holiday babies” throw their kid’s grand celebration on their “half birthday” instead of during the holidays.
 Of course, they’ll have a small celebration on the actual day, but the big shebang happens six months from there.
-Many moms who live in colder climates find this works for them because they can give their kids the kinds of parties they may not otherwise have, like a pool party or a party at the park or the zoo.
-And they can give them seasonally-appropriate gifts, like a bike, that they may have to wait several months to play with if they got it on their real birthday.
-As long as your child is open and accepting of the idea of a delayed birthday party, this may be a great option for your family!
+Moms living in colder climates find this works because they can give their kids the kinds of parties they may not otherwise have, like a pool party or a party at the park or the zoo.
+And they can give them seasonally appropriate gifts, like a bike, that they may have to wait several months to play with if they got it on their actual birthday.
+As long as your child is open and accepting of the idea of a delayed birthday party, this may be an excellent option for your family!